vaadin/vaadin-core/README.md

 ### Contributor License Agreement

+When you send a pull request to any of our repositories, you get an automated comment response about the CLA.
+It will notify you if you haven’t signed the CLA yet, and in that case instructions how to do it.
+You need to do this once per earch repository.
 Before we can accept any of your code contributions, you need to sign the CLA.
-More details to come regarding this, *but you can already open pull requests if you want to*.
-We will work out the CLA case-by-case until we get an automated solution in place.

 ## License